 Learn more about Group 14 Elements here.

 Alkali metals derive their classification because of the results of their reaction with water.
-It is known upon the reaction with water that alkali metals produce an alkaline solution, along with the release of hydrogen gas.
+Alkaline metals when reacting with water produce an alkaline solution, along with the release of hydrogen gas.
 The following chemical equations demonstrate how various metals react with water:

 lithium + water → lithium hydroxide + hydrogen